dogadogan/BrightMarker/README.md

 [Two example code detection scripts](./unityXR/code%20detection/) can be found in this repository, one for position detection, and the other z-rotation detection.

-At the tops of both scripts, you will see two variables:
+At the top of both scripts, you will see two variables:
 ```python
 UDP_IP_ADDRESS = "127.0.0.2"
 CAMERA_INPUT = 0